sogars/volume-based_activity_detector/README.md

 - Known IOCs
 - Login failure thresholds

-But an APT or insider threat can:
+However, an APT or insider threat can:
 - Bypass with valid credentials
 - Use smooth, spaced logins
 - Avoid tripping alerts without volume